Fun skiing and recommended ski resorts by area ｜ CENTRAL HOKKAIDO

 Weather and snow features

-The in-season is as early as mid-November every year, and the snow season in Japan begins with the first snowfall of Daisetsuzan every year.
-From January to February in the high season, the temperature is extremely cold at -30 ℃ or less, and there are many days when the ski resorts are closed due to strong winds.
+Japan’s snow season begins with the first snowfall over Daisetsuzan every year, and by around mid-November the area’s ski season is already in full swing.
+From January to February in the high season, the temperature becomes extremely cold at -30 ℃ or less, and there are a few days when the ski resorts are closed due to strong winds.
 On the other hand, compared to Sapporo and Niseko areas, there are many sunny days here.

 Furano Ski Resort

-You can enjoy dry powder in these two inland zones Kitanomine and Furano.
-For example, the panoramic C course at the top of the Furano zone is 700m with abundant undulations which is popular, plus skiers can also enjoy the scenery overlooking the vast Tokachi Plain.
-In addition, a long cruise from the summit of 1,074m above sea level is also a specialty course of Furano.
-Staying at the Prince Hotel, which is directly connected to the slopes, is also comfortable.
+You can enjoy dry powder in the inland zones of Kitanomine and Furano.
+For example, the panoramic C course at the top of the Furano zone includes a popular 700m run with an abundance of undulations, plus skiers can enjoy the scenery overlooking the vast Tokachi Plain.
+Furano also features a long run which allows you to cruise down from the summit 1,074 meters above sea level.
+The Prince Hotel, which is directly connected to the slopes, makes for a convenient and comfortable stay.

 KAMUI SKI LINKS

-Kamui boasts the largest scale in the area with 25 courses.
+With 25 courses, Kamui Ski Links is the largest resort in the area.
 It is known for its many technical slopes for advanced riders.
-The non-compacted snow course occupies about 30%, and the natural terrain is abundant as well as the tree run, which are really attractive for skiers.
+Ungroomed trails occupy about 30% of the resort’s total area.
+This, along with its tree runs and abundance of natural terrain, is very appealing to skiers.
 The one-day lift ticket remains at a surprisingly good price of 3,000 yen.
-No wonder, it is famous as the strongest local ski resort in Japan.
+As such, it is no surprise that Kamui is famous as the strongest local ski resort in Japan.

 A treasure chest-like resort filled with all kinds of snow play